Skip to main content

 Advanced tag manager users might decide to pull data from the website where JENTIS is embedded and running already.

-Pulling data from a website refers to the configuration to read data from existing data layers or other structured objects on a website (HTML, JavaScript objects and properties, cookies, etc).
+Pulling data from a website refers to the configuration to read data from existing data layers or other structured objects on a website (HTML, JavaScript objects and properties, cookies, etc.).
 This approach is an agile way to implement and get JENTIS dashing.
-You need fewer resources for your dev team - which is a short-term benefit.
-With implications on long-term maintenance, it has its downsides, too.
+You need fewer resources for your dev team, which is a short-term benefit.
+However, with implications on long-term maintenance, it has its downsides, too.

-• you must understand the core principles of JENTIS first: the JENTIS Data Layer, States, and all Tag Manager Elements (Tags, Triggers)
+• You must understand the core principles of JENTIS before doing this: the JENTIS Data Layer, States, and all Tag Manager Elements (Tags, Triggers).

 JENTIS_Docs_PoP (1).jpg

-• _jts.push: This is the primary API to JENTIS.
-Simply push data following the JENTIS native data model (as in reference: JENTIS Data Layer Fundamentals).
-This way all tags and trigger will work automatically and out of the box for ALL tracking partners (Facebook, Google Analytics, etc.).
-JENTIS implements a tool and service agnostic approach, so you only use one single data syntax and JENTIS internally translates your products, enhanced eCommerce interactions, etc. directly into the syntax of the tools (such as Facebook Conversion API).
+• _jts.push(): This is the primary API to JENTIS.
+Simply push data following the JENTIS native data model - see the reference in JENTIS Data Layer: Push Data.
+This way, all tags and triggers will work automatically and out of the box for all tracking partners, like Facebook, Google Analytics, etc. JENTIS implements a tool- and service-agnostic approach, so you only use one single data syntax, and JENTIS internally translates your products, enhanced eCommerce interactions, and others, directly into the syntax of the tools, such as Facebook Conversion API.

-• Frontend Variables: Here all values are actually calculated and will be used with the tags, trigger, backend functions and variables later.
-The frontend variables are the user interface to conveniently access values that you may already have integrated and structured (such as in a dataLayer object or in HTML tags).
+• Frontend Variables: Here, all values are calculated and will be used with the tags, trigger, backend functions, and variables later.
+The frontend variables are the user interface to conveniently access values you may already have integrated and structured, such as in a dataLayer object or HTML tags.

 • JTS Native Data Model: This powerful data model is a single data stream approach that can be mapped to any tool and use case.
-It supports both, simple and complex objects (such as Arrays of Objects with individual properties).
-So there is no technical limitation to any use case you could have in mind.
+It supports simple and complex objects, such as Arrays of Objects with individual properties, so there is no technical limitation to any use case you could have in mind.

-• JENTIS is a tool-agnostic single source of truth system, there is only one single data stream where all data is lined up, without specific business logic in the front end
+• JENTIS is a tool-agnostic single source of truth system; there is only one single data stream where all data is lined up without specific business logic in the front end.
+This means:

-• benefit: less customization required as everything is tool-agnostic in the frontend
+• Less customization is required as everything is tool-agnostic in the front end;

-• benefit: every tool on the server side will run plug&play without further customization
+• Every tool on the server side will run plug-and-play without further customization.

-• JENTIS has a direct communication interface, the _jts.push() API, as well as a tag management system for customization
+• JENTIS has a direct communication interface, the _jts.push() API and a tag management system for customization.

-Or do you feel more agile and advanced?
-Then maybe the following guide is for you - to migrate from an existing Data Layer on your website and Listen to Datalayer Events.
+For a more advanced topic, learn how to migrate from an existing Data Layer on your website: Listen to Datalayer Events.

 JavaScript errors detected